shwaybotx/penguinofliberty/README.md

 # Penguin-of-Liberty theme

-An animated sddm theme with mood music and penguin sounds
+This is an animated sddm theme with mood music and penguin sounds

 # Installation